anushka072005/Yolo/README.md

+# Real-Time Object Detection
-A high-performance real-time object detection system utilizing [framework/model] to accurately identify and classify objects in images and video streams.
-Optimized for speed and efficiency.
+A fast and accurate object detection system using [framework/model] to identify and classify objects in live video or images.
+It processes data in real-time, making it useful for security, automation, and smart applications.